Giovanni Bersani

 Giovanni Bersani (22 July 1914 – 24 December 2014) was an Italian politician.
 He was born and died in Bologna.

-Bersani was a Christian Democratic deputy for six legislatures and senator in his seventh.
+Bersani was a Christian Democratic deputy for six legislatures and a senator in his seventh.

-He was a member of the European Parliament between 1960 and 1989 and the undersecretary for the minister of Labour and Social Welfare in 1952–53, in the De Gasperi cabinet.
+He was a member of the European Parliament between 1960 and 1989 and undersecretary for the Minister of Labour and Social Welfare in 1952–53, in the De Gasperi cabinet.